How to send bitcoin from your Material Bitcoin

 Step 6: Go to the shipping section

-Step 7: Select shipping address
+Step 7: Choosing a reciepient address

 Step 8: Choose the amount you want to send